Willystone/alx-low_level_programming/0x14-bit_manipulation/README.md

-# Bit manipulation
+# 0x14.
+C - Bit manipulation

-Bit manipulation is the act of algorithmically manipulating bits or other pieces of data shorter than a byte.
+- Look for the right source of information without too much help
+- How to manipulate bits and use bitwise operators